conafohd/koldata/docs/DeployFunctions.md

 # Deploy Edge Functions

-This document explains how to deploy the two Supabase Edge Functions used by the signup and member approval workflows:
+This document explains how to deploy the Supabase Edge Functions used by the signup and member management workflows:

 - `send-editor-email`
 - `manage-association-members`
+- `manage-admin-members`

 ## Functions covered